anee-helsinki/Asor_EPHE-PSL/README.md

 ## Fast(Text) Analysis of Mesopotamian Divine Names

 Data for the article Jauhiainen, Heidi & Tero Alstola, Fast(Text) Analysis of the Mesopotamian Divine Names.
 Accepted to *CyberResearch on the Ancient Near East and Neighboring Regions.
-Evaluating new tools and methods for Archaeological Data, Objects, Texts, and Digital Archiving.* (vol. 2).
+Evaluating New Tools and Methods for Archaeological Data, Objects, Texts, and Digital Archiving.* (vol. 2).
 Vanessa Bigot Juloux, Sveta Matskevich, and Alessandro di Ludovico (eds.), in collaboration with Terhi Nurmikko Fuller and Randall W. Younker.
 Forthcoming 2021.

 <b>Texts:</b> The dataset used for analysis